agilecrm/rest-api/README.md

 Method: PUT

 We can update deal using this call.
 It accepts Deal JSON.
 Id parameter of the deal should be specified.
 It indicates the deal to be updated with the new data sent.
 Milestone name should be same as the the one in the website and it is case sensitive.
 (If the milestone name is given in wrong case, it will not be shown in the milestone view.).
-This will not effect other fields.
+This will not affect other fields.

 ###Acceptable request Representation:
 ```javascript